-Currently, hazardous chemicals are present in plastics and other materials that come in to contact with food.
-These chemicals can leach or migrate into food and from there into our bodies.
+Currently, hazardous chemicals are present in plastics and other materials that come into contact with food.
+These chemicals can leach or migrate into food, and from there into our bodies.

-Chemicals are especially likely to migrate into food or liquids when the food contact materials are exposed to high temperatures, when contact times are long and when the food to material contact ratio is high.
+Chemicals are especially likely to migrate into food or liquids when the materials that come in contact with food are exposed to high temperatures, when contact times are long and when the food to material contact ratio is high.
 Food chemistry is also important.
-Chemicals are likely to leach into fatty liquids for example.
-A recent study on plastic food containers by the Danish Consumer Council project "THINK Chemicals" [2] showed that chemicals can migrate from the plastic walls of the containers into warm fatty foods, such as gravy or lasagna.
+For example, chemicals are likely to leach into fatty liquids.
+A study on plastic food containers by the Danish Consumer Council project "THINK Chemicals" [2] showed that chemicals can migrate from the plastic walls of containers into warm fatty foods, such as gravy or lasagna.